 1. Cook the pasta according to package instructions; reserve 1/4 cup of the pasta water.
 Drain the pasta & set aside.

 2. Heat 3 tbsp. of the butter and olive oil over medium heat in a large skillet.
-Add the minced garlic and saute for 10-20 seconds (do not brown).
+Add the minced garlic and red onion and saute for 10-20 seconds (do not brown).

 3. Add the shrimp and toss briefly; add the wine and continue cooking for another 30 seconds or until the shrimp is just cooked through; remove the shrimp with a slotted spoon and set aside.

 5. Add the cooked pasta to the sauce and toss gently to combine.
-Stir in the shrimp and all of its juices and 1 tbsp. of butter; season with salt, black pepper and red pepper flakes.
-Turn off the heat and stir in the chopped parsley.
+Stir in the shrimp and all of its juices; season with salt, black pepper and red pepper flakes.
+Turn off the heat and stir in 1 tbsp. butter.
 Taste and adjust seasonings as needed.

 5. Add the cooked pasta to the sauce and toss gently to combine.
-Stir in the shrimp and all of its juices and 1 tbsp. of butter; season with salt, black pepper and red pepper flakes.
-Turn off the heat and stir in the chopped parsley.
+Stir in the shrimp and all of its juices; season with salt, black pepper and red pepper flakes.
+Turn off the heat and stir in 1 tbsp. butter.
 Taste and adjust seasonings as needed.

 6. Plate and serve with a little grated Parmesan, if desired.
 Garnish with extra chopped parsely.